gramener/gramex/gramex/apps/guide/apps/README.md

     :::shell
     gramex install g --cmd="git clone git@code.gramener.com/s.anand/g.git TARGET"

+Gramex also updates an `apps.yaml` file in the Gramex app directory capturing details about the installation (allowing you to uninstall the application.)

+Currently, installing an application will delete everything in the target folder.
+This behaviour may change in the future.

+## Setting up apps

-After unzipping / copying, it runs a setup script from that directory in this order:
+After installing an app, Gramex automatically runs setup scripts from that directory in this order:

 - If `Makefile` is present, run `make` if make is available
 - If `setup.ps1` is present, run `powershell -File setup.ps1` if PowerShell is available (Windows)